apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This setting enables Trafficserver to allow using original request cache key (for example, set using a TS API) during a 3xx redirect follow.
    The default behavior (0) is to use the URL specified by Location header in the 3xx response as the cache key.

+.. ts:cv:: CONFIG proxy.config.http.post_copy_size INT 2048
+   :reloadable:

+   This setting determines the maximum size in bytes of uploaded content to be buffered for HTTP methods such as POST and PUT.

 Origin Server Connect Attempts
 ==============================